Anaisha12/Google-Girl-Hackathon/README.md

 bandwidth = total data transferred / total latency

 # Complexity Analysis
-Time complexity = O(N) where N=number of rows in the trace table
+Time complexity: O(N) where N=number of rows in the trace table

-Space complexity = O(M) where M=number of unique data addresses being accessed via read and write operations
+Space complexity: O(M) where M=number of unique data addresses being accessed via read and write operations from both IO and CPU units